spbrogan/rvc2mqtt/docs/overview.md

 ### MQTT Support

 See [mqtt.md](mqtt.md) for more details about MQTT mapping.
-Overall, the process is using `Paho.mqtt Python Library` to create a client.
+Overall, the process is using `paho-mqtt` Python Library to create a client.
 The entities then publish information and subscribe to commands.

 ### CAN Watcher

-This is a simple class using 'python-can' to support bi-directional communication on the CANBUS.
+This is a simple class using `python-can` to support bi-directional communication on the CANBUS.
 This mostly runs its own thread and gets and puts messages into the correct queues (rx/tx)

 ### RVC Decoder